James Y. JOHNSON

 properties in a field of varying frequency.
 The fields may be

-or the plate resonators described in Specification 417,564, [Group
+tubes or the plate resonators described in Specification

-succession and either constantly or intermittently and constant
+simultaneously or in succession and either constantly or

-electrostatic fields may be superimposed on them.
-According to an
+superimposed on them.
+According to an example, bean seeds

-cm.
-In four weeks they grow twice as much as untreated seeds.
+weeks they grow twice as much as untreated seeds.
+ALSO: Changes

-ALSO: Changes in the energy content of dipolar substances are
+in the energy content of dipolar substances are produced by

-produced by exposure to a concentrated electromagnetic field
+exposure to a concentrated electromagnetic field having one or

 frequency.
 The fields may be standing ones produced between